Idukki

 Why your product pages don’t convert, and the social-proof fixes

-A product page with traffic and no sales is a frustrating thing, because the obvious levers, nicer photos, snappier copy, often do nothing.
-That is because they answer "is this nice?" when the shopper is asking "will this be a mistake?".
+A product page with traffic and no sales is maddening, because the obvious levers (nicer photos, snappier copy) often do nothing.
+They answer "is this nice?" when the shopper is asking "will this be a mistake?".
+Two different questions, and only one of them is blocking the sale.

 Close to the buy button, a shopper is doing risk management.
 Will it fit?
 Is the colour real?
 Is it as big as it looks?
 Will it last?
-A page built only from brand-made content cannot answer those credibly, it was made by the seller.
+A page built entirely from brand-made content cannot answer any of that credibly, because the brand made it.
+The seller vouching for the product is not evidence.
+It is the claim under question.
+This is the same gap that separates a review widget from a UGC gallery, covered in UGC galleries vs review widgets: a verdict and visual evidence answer different doubts.

 The usual culprits